Some Dog Breeds Have Changed Dramatically in The Past 100 Years

 18. German Shepherd

-They became larger and got longer and thicker fur.
-Their chest is now wider, and they are more muscular.
+German Shepherds have become larger and have developed longer and thicker fur.
+Their chests are now wider, and they are more muscular.